Nonparametric risk bounds for time-series forecasting: Introduction

 where the expectation is taken with respect to $\P$, the joint distribution of $(Y,X)$.
 The generalization error measures the inaccuracy of our predictions when we use $f$ on future data, making it a natural criterion for model selection, and a target for performance guarantees.
 To actually calculate the risk, we would need to know the data-generating distribution $\P$ and have a single fixed prediction function $f$, neither of which is common.
 Because explicitly calculating the risk is infeasible, forecasters typically try to estimate it, which calls for detailed assumptions on $\P$.
-The alternative we employ here is to find upper bounds on risk which hold uniformly over large classes of models $\F$ from which some particular $f$ is chosen, possibly in a data dependent way, and uniformly over distributions $\P$.
+The alternative we employ here is to find upper bounds on risk which hold uniformly over large classes of models $\F$ from which some particular $f$ is chosen, possibly in a data-dependent way, and uniformly over distributions $\P$.

-Our main results in \autoref{sec:risk-bounds} assert that for wide classes of time series models (including VARs and state-space models), the expected cost of poor predictions is bounded by the model's in-sample performance inflated by a term which balances the amount of observed data with the complexity of the model.
-The bound holds with high probability under the unknown distribution $\P$ assuming only mild conditions --- existence of some moments, stationarity, and the decay of temporal dependence as data points become widely separated in time.
-As a preview, the following provides the general form of the result.
-Specific results which have this flavor are \autoref{thm:bound1} and \autoref{thm:bound3} and their corollaries.
+Our main results in \autoref{sec:risk-bounds} assert that for wide classes of time-series models, the expected cost of poor predictions is bounded by the model's in-sample performance inflated by a term which balances the amount of observed data with the complexity of the model.
+The bound holds with high probability under the unknown distribution $\P$ assuming only mild conditions---existence of some moments, stationarity, and the decay of temporal dependence as data points become widely separated in time.
 We give applications in \autoref{sec:examples}.